THE BACHELOR OF ARTS IN FRENCH

 Total Course Requirements for the Bachelor's Degree: 120 units

 A suggested Major Academic Plan (MAP) has been prepared to help students meet all graduation requirements within four years.
-Please request a plan from your major advisor or view it and other current advising information at http://em.csuchico.edu/aap/ProgramSearch.
+Please request a plan from your major adviser or view it and other current advising information on the CSU, Chico Web.

 General Education Requirements: 48 units

-See "Diversity Requirement" in the University Catalog.
+See "Cultural Diversity" in The University Catalog.
 Most courses taken to satisfy these requirements may also apply to General Education.

 Course Requirements for the Major: 25-41 units